 The program chair will begin reviewing completed files by the program admission deadline.
 Admission to this professional program is limited and competitive.
 Selection is based on the most qualified applicants.

 Faculty in the BSN program are highly motivated and skilled healthcare practitioners comfortable in the latest technology and evidenced-based practices in their specialty area of healthcare and experienced educators ready to help you learn.
 They average more than 23 years of clinical experience.
 Our fulltime liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
 As a student, you will receive an exceptional level of personalized instruction.

-Once you have completed your BSN degree, you will be employable nation wide.
-Jobs for RNs are expected to grow faster than the average for all occupations and many new jobs will result.
+Once you have completed your BSN program and successfully complete the NCLEX-RN examination, you will be employable nationwide.
+Jobs for RNs are expected to grow faster than the average for all occupations.
 For more details and statistics about specific roles and job opportunities go to the U.S. Department of Labor’s Bureau of Labor Statistics website.